Air Force Reserve unit launches C-130J four-ship formation

 |0

-This work, Air Force Reserve unit launches C-130J four-ship formation [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force Reserve unit launches C-130J four-ship formation, by Maj. ashley walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT